 I have a plant stand just like this and it’s become one of my favourite pieces of home decor.
 I love styling and rearranging it.
 Tiered plant stands are great for trailing plants such as Ivy or String of Hearts.

 Sideboards, nooks and windowsills are just made for plant collections!
 If you’re after great, low-maintenance houseplants then snake plants and succulents are always a good idea.
-Plants in windowsills will have to be watched closely to ensure they are managed correctly.
-You could manage the amount of direct sunlight your plants get by constantly moving them, or you could follow this website link to get ideas for shutters that are perfect for controlling sunlight.
-Open them and let your plant babies bask.
-Close them and give them some respite.
-I think shutter blinds are the perfect accompaniment for urban jungle living.
+Plants in windowsills will have to be watched closely to ensure they aren’t drying out or getting sunburned.

 This house is my absolute dream!
 I see it on Pinterest and IG all the time.